MorpheusAIs/mor-stats-backend/README.md

 - `iii_update_total_daily_rewards.py`

-2) `i_update_user_claim_locked_events.py` fetches the latest `UserClaimLocked` events from the blockchain and populates the google sheet with that data for `UserClaimLocked` sub-sheet/worksheet.
+2) `i_update_user_claim_locked_events.py` fetches the latest `UserClaimLocked` events from the blockchain and populates the database with that data for `UserClaimLocked`.
-3) `ii_update_user_multipliers.py` fetches the `UserClaimLocked` worksheet and fetches the multipliers for each address in an async fashion using the async provider and uploads to the `UserMultiplier` worksheet.
+3) `ii_update_user_multipliers.py` fetches the `UserClaimLocked` data and fetches the multipliers for each address in an async fashion using the async provider and uploads to the `UserMultiplier` database.
-4) `iii_update_total_daily_rewards.py`fetches the `UserMultiplier` worksheet and for each address, it calculates the Daily and Total Staked Rewards using the `getCurrentUserReward` ABI function and then uploads the results to the `RewardSum` worksheet.
+4) `iii_update_total_daily_rewards.py`fetches the `UserMultiplier` data and for each address, it calculates the Daily and Total Staked Rewards using the `getCurrentUserReward` ABI function and then uploads the results to the `RewardSum` database.

 ### Details